 But the most advanced platform teams are flipping that script.

 They’ve realized vendor ops isn’t just back-office support.
-It’s a multiplier for fund performance.
+When they make it part of the overall VC platform team strategy, it becomes a multiplier for fund performance.
 A force function that turns chaos into clarity, waste into savings, and ad hoc help into measurable impact.

 When managed strategically, vendor operations aren’t just logistics.
 They’re leverage for your firm.
 And that's why vendor management for VC platform teams is a game-changer.
 How?